TortoiseHg and Mercurial installer builder for Windows

 If missing, it can be bootstrapped by running: python -c "import urllib2; exec urllib2.urlopen('https://bootstrap.pypa.io/get-pip.py').read()"

 Then, perform a pip self-upgrade (also if pip was preinstalled): python -m pip install -U pip

 sphinx, docutils, jinja2, pygments, etc

-(requires easy_install from setuptools) The sphinx package has dependencies for docutils, jinja, etc, so installing sphinx pulls in all the other prerequisites.
+(requires pip) The sphinx package has dependencies for docutils, jinja, etc, so installing sphinx pulls in all the other prerequisites.